-- If the Web server and plugin-cfg.xml file are installed on a separate remote system, you must change the paths in plugin-cfg.xml if: - The plug-in was generated on a Win32 system and needs to be copied to a remote UNIX system with httpServer and a WebSphere Application Server Version 5 plug-in. - The plug-in was generated on a UNIX system and needs to be copied to a remote Win32 system with httpServer and a WebSphere Application Server Version 5 plug-in. - The plug-in was generated on one UNIX distribution and needs to be copied to a remote UNIX system that is a different distribution.
-For example, the plug-in was generated on a system having a single-server (base) or Network Deployment installation on AIX in the default path, and the remote httpServer and plug-in are installed on a Solaris or Linux distribution with the plug-in installed in the default location. - In a Network Deployment environment, if the single-server (base) product, Network Deployment product, plug-in, and HttpServer are all on the same machine, you must change the paths in plugin-cfg.xml if: - The plugin-cfg.xml file is located in install\root/DeploymentManager/config/ and not install\root/AppServer/config/.
-During installation of the base product, you must copy the plugin-cfg.xml file to install\root/AppServer/config/ because the plug-in and modifications to the HttpServer configuration files are looking for plugin-cfg.xml in install\root/AppServer/config. - The paths in the plugin-cfg.xml file specify install\root/DeploymentManager/...
+- If the Web server and plugin-cfg.xml file are installed on a separate remote system, you must change the paths in plugin-cfg.xml file if: - The plug-in was generated on a Win32 system and needs to be copied to a remote UNIX system with an HTTP Server and a WebSphere Application Server Version 5 plug-in. - The plug-in was generated on a UNIX system and needs to be copied to a remote Win32 system with an HTTP Server and a WebSphere Application Server Version 5 plug-in. - The plug-in was generated on one UNIX distribution and needs to be copied to a remote UNIX system that is a different distribution.
+For example, the plug-in was generated on a system having a single-server (base) or Network Deployment installation on AIX in the default path, and the remote HTTP Server and plug-in are installed on a Solaris or Linux distribution with the plug-in installed in the default location. - In a Network Deployment environment, if the single-server (base) product, Network Deployment product, plug-in, and HTTP Server are all on the same machine, you must change the paths in plugin-cfg.xml if: - The plugin-cfg.xml file is located in the install\root/DeploymentManager/config/ directory, and not the install\root/AppServer/config/ directory.
+During installation of the base product, you must copy the plugin-cfg.xml file to install\root/AppServer/config/ directory because the plug-in and modifications to the HTTP Server configuration files are looking for plugin-cfg.xml in the install root/AppServer/config directory. - The paths in the plugin-cfg.xml file specify install\root/DeploymentManager/...
 These paths exist because the deployment manager runs the plugin-update procedure.
-You must change the paths to install\root/AppServer/config. install\root/AppServer is the default path for the base product, if the base product is installed in a different location, change the paths to that location.

-If the single-server (base) or Network Deployment product, or the plug-in, are installed in a non-default location, you must change the paths in plugin-cfg.xml.
+You must change the paths to install\root/AppServer/config. install\root/AppServer is the default path for the base product, if the base product is installed in a different location, change the paths to that location. - If the single-server (base) or Network Deployment product, or the plug-in, are installed in a non-default location, you must change the paths in plugin-cfg.xml.
 The plug-in generator assumes that the plug-in path is the same as the base product's path structure.
 For example, if you install the base product in c:\myApps\WebSphere\AppServer50 and install the plug-in on a remote Win32 system in c:\WebSphere\AppServer50, you must generate the plug-in using the administrative console on the base product and then edit the plug-in at c:\myApps\WebSphere\AppServer50\config.
-You must change all of the c:\myApps\WebSphere\AppServer50\... path structures to c:\WebSphere\AppServer50\...
+You must change all of the c:\myApps\WebSphere\AppServer50\... path structures to c:\WebSphere\AppServer50\... - When the deployment manager is installed on a machine that is remote from the base WebSphere Application Server installation, one of the following solutions must be implemented in order for the plugin-cfg.xml file to retain the install\root/AppServer directory structures, and not assume those of the install\root/Deployment Manager, after a regeneration of the plug-in and full synchronization.
+The plugin-cfg.xml file is located in the install\root/AppServer/config directory.